ucsc-cse-140/assignments/p4/README.md

 python3 -m autograder.run.submit pacai/student/myTeam.py pacai/student/name.txt
 ```

+The most recent submission of any team member before the tournament begins will become the whole team's agent and will represent your team in the tournament.

 For your **report submission**, upload a file named `[your team name].pdf` that contains your write-up to Canvas.
 Please make sure that this document contains the names of all members of your team clearly stated at the top.